 LCH SA will publish a Clearing Notice on the Website notifying Clearing Members that such security will no longer constitute Eligible Collateral.
 The Clearing Notice will specify the effective date, which shall be no later than 2 Business Days following the date of the Collateral Event, as of which the securities will no longer constitute Eligible Collateral.

+In respect of Eligible Collateral transferred with full title pursuant to a triparty arrangement, Collateral Events shall be managed by the relevant triparty agent in accordance with the Triparty Documentation.

-Where a Clearing Member has transferred such securities to LCH SA with full title or to LCH SA’s pledged account(s) at Euroclear Bank, or to LCH SA’s segregated depository account(s) at BNYM US, such Clearing Member should request a return of the securities in accordance with Paragraph 3.10(c), 3.15 (b) or 3.17 (b), as appropriate, and transfer alternative Collateral to LCH SA in accordance with this Section 3 to satisfy any of its Margin Requirements and its obligation in respect of its House Excess Collateral Threshold.
+Where a Clearing Member has transferred such securities to LCH SA with full title on a bilateral basis or pursuant to a triparty arrangement or to LCH SA’s pledged account(s) at Euroclear Bank, or to LCH SA’s segregated depository account(s) at BNYM US, such Clearing Member should request a return of the securities in accordance with Paragraph 3.10.1(c), 3.10.2(d), 3.15 (b) or 3.17 (b), as appropriate, and transfer alternative Collateral to LCH SA in accordance with this Section 3 to satisfy any of its Margin Requirements and its obligation in respect of its House Excess Collateral Threshold.

 Where the Clearing Member does not request a return of the securities and/or transfer alternative Collateral to LCH SA prior to the effective date specified in the Clearing Notice published in accordance with this Paragraph 3.9(c), LCH SA will calculate the Margin Balance of the Clearing Member’s House Collateral Account and each of its affected Client Collateral Accounts, in accordance with Paragraph 3.2, on the effective date specified in such Clearing Notice, excluding the suspended securities.
 As a result of this calculation LCH SA shall determine whether or not there is a Margin Shortfall for any Margin Account or in the case of a CCM Gross Omnibus Segregated Account Structure or CCM Indirect Client Gross Omnibus Segregated Account Structure, for all the CCM Client Margin Accounts attached to that CCM Gross Omnibus Segregated Account Structure or CCM Indirect Client Gross Omnibus Segregated Account Structure of the Clearing Member.
-Where there is a Margin Shortfall this will be detailed in the AC0103E Report which is sent to the Clearing Member in accordance with Paragraph 5.13(b) of Section 5 of the Procedures and LCH SA shall be taken into account for the purposes of calculating the Required Collateral Amount for the purposes of the Morning Call on the next Business Day.
+Where there is a Margin Shortfall this will be detailed in the AC0103E Report which is sent to the Clearing Member in accordance with Paragraph 5.16(b) of Section 5 of the Procedures and LCH SA shall be taken into account for the purposes of calculating the Required Collateral Amount for the purposes of the Morning Call on the next Business Day.